serghiou/best-of-data-science/best-of-r.md

 ## To learn R

 **[DataCamp.](https://swirlstats.com/)** Tutorial.
 A fantastic collection of tutorials on R, including introduction to the basics as well as more advanced topics.
+David Robinson of DataCamp posts screencasts of data analysis using tidyverse on YouTube every Tuesday as part of #TidyTuesday that are super instructional [here](https://www.youtube.com/channel/UCeiiqmVK07qhY-wvg3IZiZQ)!

 **[Quick-R.](https://www.statmethods.net/index.html)** Tutorial.
 A fantastic website with anything one would need to start analyzing data using R.